rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/rdp_web_login.md

 Either a specific password to attempt or a file with one password per line to verify.
 If not provided, uses the same None password for all requests

+### verify_service

+Whether or not to verify that RDWeb is installed prior to scanning.
+Defaults to true.

+### user_agent

+An alternate User Agent string to use in HTTP requests.
+Defaults to Mozilla/5.0 (X11; Linux x86_64; rv:78.0) Gecko/20100101 Firefox/78.0.

 ## Scenarios
 If an RDWeb login page is discovered, you can use this module to gather valid usernames for a brute force attack.